-Bakkehuset is considered to be Frederiksberg's oldest building and the name refers to the building´s location on Valby hill, which is the highest hill in Copenhagen.
-Originally Bakkehuset was part of a large farm that supplied agricultural produce to Copenhagen castle, but from 1674 it became an eatery and coaching inn.
+Bakkehuset is considered to be Frederiksberg's oldest building and the name (house on the hill) refers to the building’s location on Valby Hill, which is the highest hill in Copenhagen.
+Originally Bakkehuset was part of a large farm that supplied agricultural produce to Copenhagen Castle, but in 1674 it became an inn.
 For many years the house stood alone, with a farmyard amid substantial land.

 Around 1900 the asylum moved from Bakkehuset, and in 1925 it was decided to open the Museum in the old building and call it "The Rahbeks' Memorial Rooms".
-The Museum's current interiors are a reconstruction of the matrimonial home, and the couple´s furniture, wall colour and curtains provide an authentic and evocative impression of how life was at Bakkehuset at the beginning of the 1800s.
+The Museum's current interiors are a reconstruction of the matrimonial home, and the couple’s furniture, wall colour and curtains provide an authentic and evocative impression of how life was at Bakkehuset at the beginning of the 1800s.